 This is why recording yourself can be so useful.
 By watching what you have just played, you can quickly identify timing inconsistencies and fix them during your next playthrough.
 To keep yourself accountable, you could also keep a video log to ensure you are constantly improving.
 Try uploading weekly practice videos and tagging us @soundbrenner to stay motivated.

 If you are playing in a band, try focusing intently on what your bassist is playing.
-The two of you are responsible for holding down the rhythm section, so developing strong synergy with your bass player is a must.
+The two of you are responsible for holding down the rhythm section.
+Therefore, developing strong synergy with your bass player is a must.
 While it is a general rule of thumb that the bassist follows your rhythm, you should actively listen to each other and provide rhythmic feedback where necessary.
 Having a tight bass + drum combo is what makes good bands sound great.

 And there you have it, 5 tips to solve your rushing or dragging issues.
 If you follow the steps listed above, you will never get a cymbal thrown at you during band practice (hopefully).
-Good luck, and happy practicing!
+Good luck, and happy practising!